 A: It means that you are using a jpg instead of a png with transparency.
 To learn more about that go to ‘Creating a ‘Bitmap/Logo Watermark’.

 Q: I had a crash, freeze or error message what do I do.

 A: Its rare but a crash could happen for the reasons below.
 Use the solution to each of the 5 problems to fix it.

 1. Problem: Something is wrong with the phones OS.

 Solution: Make sure you have the latest version of iWatermark+ and latest iOS.
 Restart the phone to restore to its default state.

 2. Problem: The app is corrupt due to a bad download.

 Solution: Redownload the app from the app store.

 3. Problem: High resolution photos are using more memory than is available.

 S Solution: To test use regular iPhone/iPad photos first.
 SLR photos under 10 megs should work, SLR photos 10 megs or higher may not work.
+The new iPad Pro released April 2021 has a lot more memory, 8 or 16 GB, then iPads or iPhones, so it should be able to handle much larger photos.
 What iWatermark+ can do depends on both iOS software and iPhone/iPad hardware.
 SLR photos may be pushing the limit depending on the photo size and your iOS hardware. iWatermark+ works on bigger photos then ever before but keep in mind the limitations of memory in your iOS devices, iPad Pro is different than iPhone 4s, etc. Experiment.